Children’s ADHD Assessments in Northern Sydney

 • Reducing situations that cause trouble

 Where needed, referrals may be made to a speech pathologist, occupational therapist, or other specialist.
-If medication is considered, this is handled by child psychiatrists or medical providers outside our clinic.
+If medication is considered, this is handled by child psychiatrists, paediatricians, or medical providers outside our clinic.

-The goal is to help children gain confidence, improve functioning in daily life, and grow skills over time.
+The goal is to help children gain confidence, improve functioning in daily life, and develop skills over time.
 Early intervention can have positive outcomes when used consistently.

 FAQs